Heated tobacco product: Prevalence

 As of 2017, HTPs are being introduced in markets around the world, and since October 2019, they have been sold in at least 49 countries.
 They are not as globally popular as the e-cigarette, which has an estimated global user count of 20 million.
 As of 2018, the IQOS is the most popular product, and was authorised for marketing by the FDA in the US on 30 April 2019.

 As of January 2018, the industry has been rapidly introducing new heated tobacco products.
 HTPs were first sold in Japan, and several brands have been marketed there since 2014.
 Since the introduction of HTP in Japan there has been a 32% drop in the sale of tobacco cigarettes.

 The share of the market in South Korea for heated tobacco products has surged at least five-fold during the last two years leading up to 2019.
 As of early 2018, these products are not sold in France.

-Tobacco industry leaders predicted that HTPs may displace traditional cigarette smoking and, by extension, tobacco control strategies typically framed around cigarettes.
+Tobacco industry leaders predict that HTPs may displace traditional cigarette smoking and, by extension, tobacco control strategies typically framed around cigarettes.

 Since the introduction of PMI's IQOS brand in select Japanese cities in November 2014, web searches in Japan for "heat-not-burn products" (a marketing name for HTPs) increased substantially; average monthly searches rose 1,426% (95% CI: 746–3,574) during 2015–2016, and they continued to grow an additional 100% (95% CI: 60–173) between 2016 and 2017; in practical terms, there are now between 5.9 and 7.5 million heat-not-burn related Google searches in Japan each month based on the latest search estimates for September 2017.
 Moreover, forecasts relying on the historical trend suggest heat-not-burn searches would increase an additional 32% (95%CI: -4 to 79) during 2018, compared to current estimates for 2017 (January–September), with further growth expected.